Darlington: 21st century

-In 2001, Darlington became the first place in England to allow same-sex civil ceremonies and as of 2022, it hosts an annual Gay Pride Festival at venues across the town.
+In 2001, Darlington became the first place in England to allow same-sex civil ceremonies and it hosts an annual Gay Pride Festival at venues across the town, the next scheduled for 8 August 2026.
 A 2005 Darlington Borough Council project to pedestrianise areas of the town centre, this included some Victorian features along High Row.
 In August 2008, a fire, in which nobody was killed, caused damage and weeks of closure until the damage was fixed for several shops (including Woolworths).
 The King's Head Hotel was also affected with damage to the roof and 100 bedrooms, the hotel was able to reopen in 2012.